Elections

-Incumbent Brad Little is leading handily in the Republican primary for governor, with a majority of the vote, according to early election results released Tuesday night.
+Incumbent Brad Little handily won the Republican primary for governor, according to unofficial election results released Wednesday morning by the Secretary of State’s Office.

-Little, who is running for his third term as governor, faces seven opponents in the primary.
+Little, who is running for his third term as governor, faced seven opponents in the Tuesday primary.
 His challengers include Sean Calvert Crystal, Mark Fitzpatrick, Daniel C. Fowler, Ethan Giles, Ron James, Lisa Marie and Justin R. Plante.
-Fitzpatrick trails Little in second place with nearly one-quarter of the early votes.

 During an event Tuesday night with other Republican candidates, Little celebrated the state and his record, and thanked his family and supporters for putting their faith in him for another term.